There are many causes of pelvic pain.

 Treatment will usually consist of re-training the pelvic floor muscles (sometimes strengthening them, sometimes trying to get them to relax), soft tissue techniques and advice.
 Depending on what is causing your pain, treatment may include abdominal massage or strengthening, defaecation techniques, scar mobilisations, biofeedback, muscle stimulation etc.

 This is a very common problem but there is help available.
-Please do make an appointment to see Mariola or Linda.
+Please do make an appointment to see Linda.